Northampton County Pennsylvania assistance programs.

 Federal Fuel Assistance Subsidy - Application for fuel assistance (one grant per household) taken through local welfare offices.
 Dial (610) 250-1785 in Northampton County Pennsylvania.

-When it comes to basic needs, charitable clothing banks offer assistance.
+When it comes to free basic needs, charitable clothing as well as furniture banks offer assistance.
 They give families the items they need for everyday life.
 Whether it is some work clothes or free supplies for school, a piece of furniture, or diapers or household supplies, there is the possibility of getting help.
 Supplies are for low income families or those in a crisis.
-Find a list of Northampton County free clothing closets.
+Find a list of Northampton County free furniture, school supplies and clothing closets.

 Northampton County Financial Assistance Program - Offers subsistence cash payments and grants to people whose household income and resources are below the poverty level.
 Appointments necessary.
 Dial (610) 250-1700